 It is all a fun and developmentally-appropriate way to learn – building a foundation of skills and tendencies for creativity, research, experimentation, and reflection.

-We take a child's natural curiosity and tendency to play, and we help grow it into a life-long system of learning.
+The idea is to take a child's natural curiosity and tendency to play and help grow it into a life-long system of learning.
 In 40 years, these Elementary School lessons should still be some of their greatest assets.